hojungpark200/hojungpark/README.md

 ## 💬 Let's Connect

 I am always open to engaging in meaningful discussions, collaborating on exciting projects, and contributing to open-source software initiatives.
-You can reach me through [LinkedIn](https://www.linkedin.com/in/hojungpark//) or via email at hojungpark.devops@gmail.com.
+You can reach me through [LinkedIn](https://www.linkedin.com/in/hojungpark/) or via email at hojungpark.devops@gmail.com.

 ## 📄 Check out my Resume

 For a comprehensive overview of my experience and qualifications, please refer to my [Resume](https://github.com/hojungpark/hojungpark/blob/main/Hojung_Park_Resume.pdf).
+<a href="https://github.com/hojungpark/hojungpark/blob/main/Hojung_Park_Resume.pdf" download>Download File</a>

 Looking forward to connecting with you!